adriangb/scikeras/docs/source/advanced.rst

 In some cases, the input actually consists of multiple inputs.
-E.g., in a text classification task, you might have an array that contains the integers representing the tokens for each sample, and another array containing the number of tokens of each sample. skorch has you covered here as well.
+E.g., in a text classification task, you might have an array that contains the integers representing the tokens for each sample, and another array containing the number of tokens of each sample.
+SciKeras has you covered here as well.

 Scikit-Learn natively supports multiple outputs, although it technically